- Level 1: Small certified generating, inverter-based facilities 10 kilowatts (kW) or less;

 - Level 2: Certified facilities 2 megawatts (MW) or less;

 - Level 3: Non-exporting, certified facilities 10 MW or less;

 - Level 4: Any generating facility that does not qualify for the aforementioned levels of review, and are not subject to jurisdiction of the Federal Energy Regulatory Commission (FERC).

 Depending on the size of the small generator facility, insurance requirements differ.
-No insurance is required for inverter-based facilities with rated capacity 1 MW or less.
-Inverter-based facilities with rated capacity exceeding 1 MW but less than or equal to 5 MW must carry liability insurance with coverage of at least $1 million.
+No insurance is required for inverter-based facilities with a rated capacity of 1 MW or less.
+Inverter-based facilities with a rated capacity exceeding 1 MW but less than or equal to 5 MW must carry liability insurance with coverage of at least $1 million.
 Facilities with rated capacity greater than 5 MW must carry liability insurance with coverage of at least $2 million.
 Insurance coverage for non-inverter-based generating facilities ranges from no insurance (50 kW or less) to $3 million (for facilities greater than 5 MW).

 Government Standard Form Interconnection Agreement

 In May 2014, the PUC adopted a standard form interconnection agreement for use exclusively by federal government entities.
 The agreement is a modified version of the standard form interconnection agreement, with changes made to comply with the Antideficiency Act, the Federal Tort Claims Act, and the Automatic Payment of Judgments Act.
 Under this agreement, federal government entities will self-insure and are not required to carry insurance.

 * IREC updated its model interconnection procedures in 2013.
 The 2013 model is available on IREC's website.